moddio/indie.fun-docs/how-to-contribute.md

 # How to contribute

-First, we strongly recommend you to join our [Discord](https://discord.gg/XRe8T7K) server.
+First, we strongly recommend you to join our [Discord](https://discord.gg/BmzugPxAPP) server.
 This is where you can best communicate with other community members.
 We are always looking for more help from the community.
-PRs are always welcome.

 # Documentation Contribution